GregUtas/robust-services-core/help/README.md

 # Documentation for CLI increments, logs, alarms, and static analysis warnings

-This directory contains additional help for CLI increments.
+This directory contains additional help that can be displayed when RSC is running.
 Only the CLI itself, as well as the `>ct` increment and a handful of commands, currently have additional help.
 However, the CLI framework ensures that each command provides help for each of its parameters.

 * `>help full` provides an overview of the CLI.
 * `>help <incr> full` provides additional help for a specific increment.